freeboson/XKPasswd.jl/README.md

 ```

 In the last example, the `spin_the_wheel` method is used.
 It will cycle through
-random passwords of the specified format until hit [Enter].
-(It reads from
+random passwords of the specified format until hit <kbd>Enter</kbd>.
+(It reads
-`STDIN` so it probably won't work in all situations.)
+from `STDIN` so you should probably only do it from REPL or CLI.)